-- 1. The use of professional letterheads in connection with a dentist's efforts to promote a commercial endeavor is undignified and might tend to lower public esteem for the profession. - 2.
-It is not unethical for a local society to announce or publish the availability of a budget payment dental care plan provided that the announcement is dignified and identifies only the society. - 3.
-It is unethical for a dentist to inform the public that he will render certain services free of charge. - 4.
-It is unethical for a dentist to sell to his patients, at a profit, articles such as toothbrushes. - 5.
-The Principles do not prohibit a dentist from engaging in the normal business practice of instituting service charges for unpaid balances. - 6.
-Dentists who use patients for teaching or research purposes without their fully informed consent are in violation of Section 2 of the Principles of Ethics.
+1. The use of professional letterheads in connection with a dentist's efforts to promote a commercial endeavor is undignified and might tend to lower public esteem for the profession.

+2. It is not unethical for a local society to announce or publish the availability of a budget payment dental care plan provided that the announcement is dignified and identifies only the society.

+3. It is unethical for a dentist to inform the public that he will render certain services free of charge.

+4. It is unethical for a dentist to sell to his patients, at a profit, articles such as toothbrushes.

+5. The Principles do not prohibit a dentist from engaging in the normal business practice of instituting service charges for unpaid balances.

+6. It is unethical for dentists to use patients for teaching or research purposes without their fully informed consent or to mislead a patient as to the identity of the dentist who performs the service or procedure.